abilandz/PH8124/Lecture_2/Lecture_2.md

 <command-name> <option(s)> <argument(s)>
 ```

 This is the right moment to stress the importance and profound meaning of empty character: Empty character is the default input field separator (**IFS**) in the world of **Linux**.
-If you misuse the empty character, a lot of your input in the terminal will be completely incomprehensible to **Bash**, and to **Linux** commands in general.
+If you misuse the empty character, a lot of input in the terminal will be completely incomprehensible to **Bash**, and to **Linux** commands in general.
 In the above generic example, empty character separates the three items, which conceptually have a completely different meaning.
 As the very first step, after you have typed the input in the terminal and pressed 'Enter', the **Bash** splits your input into tokens that are separated (by default, and in a bit simplified picture) with one or more empty characters.
 Then, it checks whether the very first token is some known **Linux** command, **Bash** keyword, etc.

 The command input in **Bash** is terminated either by a new line or by a semi-colon ```;``` .
 It is completely equivalent to write: